What Is Family Support?

 DDA also has a resource library of books and videos available at our head office.

 This program is supported entirely by grants and fundraising.
-If you would like to make a donation to the Family Support & Advocacy Program, please contact the 604-273-9778 for more information.
+If you would like to make a donation to the Family Support & Advocacy Program, please visit our Make a Financial Donation page or contact us at 604-273-9778.

 The Developmental Disabilities Association gratefully acknowledges the financial support of the United Way of the Lower Mainland in helping fund Family Support & Advocacy.

 Sometimes you just need a break.
 Respite Services is here for you.
 We will arrange for a caregiver to take care of your loved one with a developmental disability.
 Whether it’s a short break to get some much-needed rest, or a planned vacation to get away for a few weeks, respite gives parents and primary caregivers a chance to relax and enjoy some time to themselves.

 Respite is a vital part of the continuum of family services intended to support family stability and reduce stress.

 All caregivers are certified in First Aid & CPR and undergo a thorough screening process including criminal record clearances, background checks, interviews and references.
 Caregivers that intend to provide respite in their own homes must also participate in a home study to ensure suitability and safety.
 Families also have the opportunity to meet and approve the respite caregiver before the service takes place.

 Referrals to DDA Respite Services must be made by either the MCFD, or CLBC.
 We can also offer services to those with private funding, please call us for more information at 604-273-9778 or email us at firstname.lastname@example.org

 If you are interested in becoming a respite caregiver, please send your cover letter and resume to email@example.com